powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 >
 > This case is illegal and will be discarded at the import.

-#### OnConstraint
+#### Link with an Assessed Element

-If the remedial action is linked to an assessed element (a CNEC), its usage method is no longer onInstant and is now **onConstraint**.
+If the remedial action is linked to an assessed element (a CNEC), its usage method will also contain a CNEC.
 This link is created with a `AssessedElementWithRemedialAction` object that bounds together the assessed element and the contingency.

 ```xml
 <!-- AE Profile -->